QuantGen/LAB-FALL-2021/README.md

  - [Statistics Colloquium](https://stt.natsci.msu.edu/events/archived-colloquia/)

-## Add here publications you whish to present or whish someone presents
+## Add here publications you wish to present or wish someone presents
  -
  - [An old list](https://github.com/QuantGen/lab-fall-2020#publications-that-may-be-of-interest) (If you chose from here, check the paper was not presented already)